os-data/eu-structural-funds/README.md

 - `data/`: all the data goes in here
 - `resources/`: project documentation and ancillary data
-- `code/`: all the code goes in here
 - `fields.official.yaml`: the list of fields we expect in the raw data
 - `geocodes.nuts.yaml`: the nomenclature for naming countries and regions
 - `datapackage.template.raw.json`: the template for raw datasets